When Manufacturing Data Analytics Ends Up Making You Mad

 You want your dashboard display to be organized in a way that will better suit your line?
 You got it.

-The options for customization in manufacturing analytics are made to fit each manufacturer’s needs.
+The options for customization in smart factory systems are made to fit each manufacturer’s needs.

-We don’t believe that companies should have to conform to a set standard, but instead, believe that manufacturing analytics should adapt to the individual needs of each of our customers.
+We don’t believe that companies should have to conform to a set standard, but instead, believe that smart factory solutions should adapt to the individual needs of each of our customers.

 So, Where Do I Start?

-Customization in manufacturing analytics is seemingly limitless.
+Customization in smart factory platforms is seemingly limitless.
 But just because you have a wealth of customization options does not mean you should start by implementing all of them at once.
 The last thing we want to do is to turn the ability to customize into something that ultimately hurts your manufacturing process and inhibits your ability to increase production.

 Start small and then work your way up.
 Set basic goals and customize the data you’re viewing to ensure you are seeing if those goals are met, one step at a time.
 And when they are, celebrate the small wins.
 Then, continue to customize to your needs to work towards bigger wins with more metrics, data, and machines as it makes sense.